vigneshsvn/ALB_Nginx_Ingress/README.md

 kubectl get ingress -n kube-system
 ```

-Congralations, We have now deployed both ALB and Nginx Ingress Controller on EKS CLuster.
+Congratulations, We have now deployed both ALB and Nginx Ingress Controller on EKS Cluster.
 And is ready to be use.
 We can test the using sample deployment!!!

-> Note: Deploy your application with following ingress annonation and service port should be 'ClusterIP'
+> Note: Deploy your application with following ingress annotation and service port should be 'ClusterIP'
 ```
 annotations:
    kubernetes.io/ingress.class: nginx